Borehamwood conveyancing FAQs

 Some conveyancing solicitors in Borehamwood provide legal services on an hourly basis others work on a fixed fee.

-Our solicitors work on a fixed legal fee basis, with no sneaky extras.
+Your solicitor will work on a fixed legal fee basis, with no sneaky extras.
 Your detailed quote will set out what the fees and disbursements will be when your move goes through.

 If, for whatever reason, your move does not go ahead, you will be covered by our No Move, No Fee guarantee.